What type of barcodes are used in New Zealand?

 Are there any restrictions on Barcodes in New Zealand?

 Barcode polices and guidelines are set by retailers.
 This can vary from store to store.
-Generally most retailers simply require a globally unique EAN-13 or UPC-A that scans accurately at POS.
+Generally most retailers simply require a globally unique EAN-13 or UPC-A that scans correctly at POS.
 There are however a couple of larger retailers in New Zealand who require vendors to be a member of GS1 NZ, namely Super Retail Group and Foodstuffs NZ.
 Aside from these, some retailers may require a Barcode Verification report to test the barcode quality, see Barcode Verification.
 Our barcodes will pass a verification report given they’re printed correctly and within the 80% – 200% magnification range, meaning they’ll be accepted into most larger retailers.
 Most other retailers do not have any specific barcode restrictions in place.

 We recommend contacting your retailers and distributors to determine if they have any spefic requirements before purchasing barcodes.
 You can request a vendor agreement or supplier guidelines document from most retailers.
 Larger chains will often have these documents readily available online.